rjkviegas/skills-workshops/week-4/databases_1/README.md

 ## Instructions

 You have three classes that constitute a domain, with a mix of computed methods, properties and relations.

+### Infer the domain (20 mins)

+* Look at the code and figure out the domain of the program: the nouns and verbs of the system.

+* Represent these nouns and verbs in a diagram, table, or another form feels useful to you.

+### Infer the database structure (20 mins)

-You must diagram the underlying database structure of these classes.
+* Diagram diagram the underlying database structure of the classes.

-Ideally, your diagram will include:
+* Ideally, your diagram will include:
   * Table names.
   * Column names.
   * Column datatypes.
   * An indication of which columns are the primary keys and which are the foreign keys.
   * The DataMapper relationships between the columns/tables.
   * The data relationships between the columns/tables (eg one to one).